 The City of Parramatta recognises crime and safety affects people in different ways.
-Council is seeking your input to build a safer Parramatta for all and invites your feedback on the Draft Crime Prevention Plan 2019-2023.
+From July to September 2019, Council sought your input to build a safer Parramatta for all and invited your feedback on the Draft Crime Prevention Plan 2019-2023.

 While crime rates in Parramatta overall are low, there will always be a need to be proactive and remain vigilant.
 Working with communities and government bodies, Council is looking to take preventative action against crime in Parramatta.